hunoz/raspberry-pi-dev-env/README.md

-# pi-gen
-This repository uses [pi-gen](https://github.com/RPi-Distro/pi-gen) to create its images.
-To understand how it operates, please read the documentation on its repository.

 # Description
 Sloop is a Raspberry Pi image generator that uses [pi-gen](https://github.com/RPi-Distro/pi-gen) to create its images.
 Each image is set up with the following configuration:
 * Pyenv, SDKMan, GVM, and nvm are installed to manage environments for Python, Java, Golang, and Node, respectively.